-Information for these events can also be found in the Schriever Air Force Base Facebook events section

 Society of Military Widows holds meeting

 The Society of Military Widows is open to widows of any branch of military service, regardless of the spouse’s rank.
-The Pikes Peak Chapter 15 of the Society of Military Widows meets on the last Wednesday of the month, 10:30 a.m. at The Club at Peterson Air Force Base.
+The Pikes Peak Chapter 15 of the Society of Military Widows meets on the last Wednesday of the month at 10:30 a.m. at the Peterson Air Force Base Club.
 Call 597-0492 or 591-9523 for more information.

 Military Retirees Activities Office

-The Military Retiree Activities office holds its monthly council meeting the second Thursday of each month at 11:30 a.m. in The Club at Peterson Air Force Base, Colorado.
-The guest speaker for April 12 will be Maile Gray, who will speak about Drive Smart.
-Call 556-7153 for more information.
+The Military Retiree Activities office holds its monthly council meeting the second Thursday of each month at 2:30 p.m. in Building 350, Room 1206, at Peterson Air Force Base.
+The guest speaker for Sept.
+14 will be Jorge Estrada with an overview of a military funeral service.
+For more information, call 556-7153.

 Cub Scout troops seeks recruits

-The local Cub Scout Pack 808 is recruiting ages 7-10.
-Weekly meetings at the Ellicott Middle School library are Thursdays from 6 -7 p.m.
+The local Cub Scout Pack 808 is recruiting.
+Eligibility is 7-10 years old.
+Weekly meetings at Ellicott Middle School Library are Thursdays from 6 -7 p.m.
 They are also seeking adult leaders/volunteers to facilitate character development.
 For more information, contact Capt.
 Archie Johnson at 850-420-7358.

 Fort Carson DLA announces services